What Are Apartment Amenities? (Including 8 Must-Haves)

 Are Apartment Amenities Free?

-Typically, apartment amenities are included in your monthly rent, meaning they’re technically not free.
+No. Most amenities are included in your rent or come with added fees.
 You normally won't see a separate charge for amenities advertised on an apartment's website.

-Apartment upgrades, such as wood floors, should be included in the price for which the apartment is listed.
-In fact, apartment complexes with amenities can charge a higher rent price because of the amenities they offer, which is why you'll often see higher prices for apartments that have smaller units but nice features (such as new appliances, wood floors, or gyms).
+Apartment upgrades, like new appliances, should be included in listing price.
+In fact, apartment complexes with amenities can charge a higher rent price because of the perks they offer, which is why you'll often see higher prices for apartments that have smaller units but nice features (like new appliances, wood floors, or gyms).

 • Playground